ThomasLecat/learning-to-learn-1/README.md

 Both experiments involve two armed bandits giving rewards of 1 with probabilities p1 and p2.
 In the first one, p1 and p2 are independent.
 In the second one, p1 and p2 are linked by the relation p1 + p2 = 1.
 The purpose of the experiments is to study whether the agent is able to learn the relationship between the two arms and use it to perform optimally.
 Please refer to the original paper for a full description of the experiments.

 Bandits environments are stateless but the training is organised in fake episodes during which the internal state of the LSTM is kept.
-The length of these fake episode is a parameter (see "How to" section)
+The length of these fake episode is 100 in these experiments but can be set to a different value using the argument -n (see "How to" section)

 # running with bandit environments